 Content Information

-Gross earnings or gross wages are your earnings before taxes or other payroll deductions are made.
+Gross earnings or gross wages are your earnings before taxes or other payroll deductions.
 Earnings or wages must be reported on the weekly claim during the week the wages are earned, not when the wages are paid.
 Earnings must be reported even if you have not yet received the payment.
 To calculate the amount to report, multiply the number of hours you worked by your hourly wage.

 Example: 10 hours X $12.00/hour = $120.00 in gross earnings

-You should report the full gross amount of earnings and we will calculate any deductions.
+You should report the full gross amount of earnings and IWD will calculate any deductions.
 Deductions and/or earnings are calculated differently depending on the type of income.
 See the general guidelines on deductibility below.

 - Wages